 Meet the Board

-Valentina is the Director of HIM Operations and Inpatient Coding for University of New Mexico Hospital and Sandoval Regional Medical Center, where she provides HIM strategic leadership focusing on information governance.
+Valentina is the Lovelace Health System Division Director for Health Information Management , where she provides HIM strategic leadership focusing on information governance.
 She graduated from Ohio State University with a Bachelor’s of Science degree from the school of Allied Medical Professions with a concentration in Health Information Management and Systems.
-Valentina has served on the NMHIMA Board as a Member at Large from 2012-2016.
+Valentina has served on the NMHIMA Board as a Member at Large from 2012-2018.
 During her tenure with the board she has facilitated participation among its members to provide them with the opportunity to advance their careers through avenues of advocacy, continuing education and certification.
 Her professional interest is to advocate for HIM locally and nationally to promote comprehensive and interoperable information technology among healthcare providers.